Follow the checklist below or download a copy (PDF).

 Update your US phone number in Albert (Stern graduate students use ais.stern.nyu.edu).
 For detailed instructions, go to the Update Your US Phone Number page.
 All international students are required to update their US phone number.

 The US government requires all new and transfer F-1 and J-1 students to report their arrival to NYU.
-To report your arrival, go to a mandatory check-in workshop provided by the OGS.
-Learn when they are scheduled and how to sign-up for one here.
+To report your arrival, go to New International Student Check-In and Orientation.

 To register, graduate students report to their academic advisor, a staff or faculty member of the department or school, who guides students through course selection.
 Undergraduate students go to the school's advising center to meet with an academic advisor.
 Special Note: If you are NOT enrolled full-time AND you do NOT have OGS approval, you are at risk of losing your lawful status in the US.
 Learn more about getting approved to study as a part-time student.